-Due e diligence measures Details (leave blank if not applicable)

-\boxtimes Data Security and Protection To standards exceeded.
+Due diligence measures Details (leave blank if not applicable) \boxtimes Data Security and Protection Toolkit (DSPT) compliance To standards exceeded. \boxtimes Registered with the Information Commissioner's Office (ICO) \boxtimes Digital Technology Assessment Criteria (DTAC) assessment

-Toolkit (DSPT) compliance

-\boxtimes Registered with the Information

-Commissioner's Office (ICO)

-\boxtimes Digital Technology Assessment

-Criteria (DTAC) assessment

 10 What data protections are there and what mitigations will you put in place?